 Brian Munoz

-Photojournalist and Multimedia ReporterBrian Munoz is a photojournalist and multimedia reporter at St. Louis Public Radio.
+Visuals EditorBrian Munoz is the Visuals Editor and a reporter at St. Louis Public Radio.
 Prior to joining the newsroom, he worked at the USA TODAY as a visual storyteller, largely covering politics and sports.
 He has also worked The Southern Illinoisan as a multimedia correspondent where he covered topics such as social justice, immigration and rural issues.

 Munoz's work has appeared in national publications such as The New York Times, The Atlantic, NPR, and The Washington Post.
 In addition, his work — both visual and written — has been honored by several state and national journalism organizations, including being named a 2019 ProPublica Emerging Reporter.